stivaliserna/stivs.dev/README.md

-This website was coded using only HTML, CSS, Bootstrap, and was hosted for free through GitHub Pages.
+This website was coded using only HTML, CSS, JavaScript, and was hosted for free through GitHub Pages.

 ## Copyright and license